-Graduate students who have not been enrolled for two consecutive years or more must apply for readmission by submitting the following:
+Graduate students who have not been enrolled for two

+consecutive years or more must apply for readmission by submitting the following:

-- 1. A new application form and application fee. - 2.
-A statement which addresses the absence from the program and reasons for returning. - 3.
+- 1. An Appeal for Readmission. - 2.
+A new application form and application fee. - 3.
+A statement which addresses the absence from the program and reasons for returning. - 4.
 Transcripts for course work completed since leaving La Verne and other documents as required by the department, if applicable.